 Determine the pathway (check eligibility for immigration programs).

 Ensure and confirm that the selected candidate meets CNP and TFWP criteria.

-Handle the Labour Market Impact Assessment (LMIA) application.
+Handle the Labour Market Impact Assessment (LMIA) application at the federal government.

 Provide ongoing support and representation for candidates and employers with both government levels: